Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Introduction

 Through these contributions, the paper demonstrates a new paradigm for reversibly embedding authenticating information directly into sensitive data, providing strong cryptographic protection while maintaining the relevant property of perfect host data reversibility.

 The rest of the paper is organized as follows.
 Section \ref{sec:background} provides the necessary background on RDH and HE.
 Section \ref{sec:reversible} details the proposed complex-domain reversible watermarking scheme for both individual and aggregated data.
 Section \ref{sec:homomorphic} presents the extension of ElGamal and Paillier encryption to the complex domain.
 Section \ref{sec:protocols} details the \hidden-EG and \hidden-AggP protocols for joint watermarking and encryption/aggregation, respectively.
-A comprehensive security analysis is provided in Section \ref{sec:security}.
+A comprehensive formal security and privacy analysis of the proposed protocols is provided in Section \ref{sec:security}.
 Finally, Section \ref{sec:cocnlusion} concludes the paper and outlines future research directions.